geoadmin/doc-tech/docs/overview.md

 The API Services are organized into categories based on the actions you can perform with the geospatial data:

 - [Explore Data](/docs/layers-metadata): layers metadata, attributes and resources.
-- [Access Data](/docs/identify-features): retrieve information about features, perform search, elevation and linking geodata (SPARQL).
+- [Access Data](/docs/identify-features): get specific features or elevation data, use advanced search.
 - [Visualize Data](/docs/wmts): WMTS, Mapbox Vector Tiles and 3D.
 - [Download Data](/docs/stac/overview): information about STAC API and Atom Feed / Open Search Download Service.
 - [Mapviewer Documentation](/docs/iframe): iFrame documentation and JS API.